Ali Kazim

 Untitled (‘Ruins’ Series), 2024

 Ali Kazim (b.
-1979) lives and works in Lahore, Pakistan, and graduated from the National College of Arts in Lahore and his MFA at the Slade School of Fine Art in London.
-Drawing from the art and history of South Asia, including its ceramics and miniature paintings traditions, Kazim creates layered, textured watercolor portraits and landscapes with forensic finesse.
-Kazim has exhibited in international institutions, including Queensland Art Gallery in Brisbane, Deichtorhallen in Hamburg, Art Sonje Center in Seoul, The Ashmolean Museum of Art and Archaeology in Oxford, Lahore Biennale, Karachi Biennale, Asia Pacific Triennial of Contemporary Art, and Dhaka Art Summit.
+1979) lives and works in Lahore.
+He received his BA from the National College of Arts, Lahore (2002) and his MFA from the Slade School, London (2011).
+Drawing on the art and history of South Asia, including its miniature painting and ceramics traditions, Kazim creates layered, textured watercolor portraits and landscapes with forensic finesse.
+Kazim has exhibited in international institutions, including Deichtorhallen in Hamburg, Art Sonje Center in Seoul, Asian Art Biennale, Dhaka (2006), Asia Pacific Triennial, Brisbane (2018), and the Karachi Biennale (2019), and the Ashmolean, Oxford (2022).
 Kazim was the recipient of the Art House Residency in Wakefield, UK, and the Land Securities Studio Award in London, UK, and his works are in the collections of the Metropolitan Museum of Art and the British Museum, among others.

 Commissioned by Lahore Biennale Foundation